ufz/ogs/web/content/docs/devguide/getting-started/build-configuration/index.md

 This will create a build-directory outside the source tree (`../build/release`) with the default CMake options and the Release configuration.

 Additionally you can pass any CMake variable or option with `-DVARIABLE_NAME=VALUE` (note the `-D` in front!) to the CMake command.
-You can also overwrite the generator with the `-G` parameter or the build-directory with the `-B` parameter (to see all available options just run `cmake --help`)
+You can also overwrite the generator with the `-G` parameter or the build-directory with the `-B` parameter (to see all available options just run `cmake --help`).

 Also all the compiled files will be generated in this directory.
 This keeps the actual source code clean from intermediate files which are generated from the source code.
 Nothing inside the build directory will ever be version controlled because its contents can be regenerated anytime from the source code.